SarahkhIT/CVProject/README.md

 ### AI-powered waste detection, segmentation & real-time sorting analytics — built with Ultralytics YOLO

 ---

 ## The Problem

-Every day, tons of recyclable material end up in the wrong bin simply because sorting it by hand is slow, inconsistent, and honestly... nobody's favorite job. **Smart Waste Sorting** puts computer vision to work instead — spotting, segmenting, tracking, and counting waste items in real footage from an actual material recovery facility.
+Every day, tons of recyclable material end up in the wrong bin because sorting it by hand is slow, inconsistent, and expensive to scale. **Smart Waste Sorting** applies computer vision instead — detecting, segmenting, tracking, and counting waste items directly from video, as a step toward automated sorting on a real conveyor line.

-No stock photos.
-No toy examples.
-Real conveyor belt, real trash, real numbers.

 ---